 - Full custom remodel

-Each category represents a different price range, scope of work, and customizability factor.
+Each category represents a different price range, scope of work, and level of customizability.
 You can find more information below, as well as some photos of projects we’ve worked on.

 Kitchen remodels in the “cosmetic refresh” category are minimally invasive, less expensive, and add the most value to your home per dollar spent.
-A typical refresh involves purely aesthetic changes to the space, which may include repainting cabinets, updating fixtures or small appliances, and installing new floors or countertops.
+A typical refresh involves purely aesthetic changes to the space.
+This may include repainting cabinets, updating fixtures or small appliances, and installing new floors or countertops.

 Considered a mid-level remodel, pull and replace kitchen remodels tend to offer the best balance between cost, comfort, and customizability.
 In this type of project, everything in the kitchen is removed and – you guessed it – replaced.